 1. You’re bored.

-If you aren’t being challenged and each day is a repeat of one uninspired day after another, it could be time to look at alternatives.
+If you aren’t being challenged and each day is a repeat of one uninspired day after another, it's absolutely imperative to start looking at what you can do to makes things more interesting.

-You are at work, not in jail.
-Start sniffing around for projects or initiatives in and outside of work that will provide change and more of a challenge.
-If you are at a dead end then start thinking about other things you’d like to do.
-Check out 3 Small Steps to Figure Out What Interests You
+Being intentional is I think what's important here.
+If you're feeling unchallenged by the majority of your tasks and responsibilities, look around for projects or initiatives in and outside of work that will provide change and more of a challenge.
+If you're feeling stuck here, check out 3 Small Steps to Figure Out What Interests You.

 2. You don’t feel appreciated, you aren’t paid enough, and you feel overworked.